cihga39871/JobSchedulers.jl/README.md

 # JobSchedulers.jl

-*A Julia-based job scheduler and workload manager inspired by Slurm and PBS.*
+*A Julia-based job scheduler and workload manager inspired by Slurm/PBS and Crontab.*

 | **Documentation**                                                               |